Plants

 Figure 1.
 Blue Grama (Bouteloua gracilis)

-Short grasses are mostly found in the western, unglaciated parts of North Dakota, often on rolling plains with some buttes or badlands formations, such as the Little Missouri National Grasslands.
-The shortgrass prairie is characterized by its semi-arid climate, short-to mid-height grasses, and Forbs (flowering plants) that survive on limited moisture.
+Short grasses predominantly grow in the western, unglaciated regions of North Dakota, often on rolling plains with buttes or badlands, such as those in the Little Missouri National Grasslands.
+The shortgrass prairie features a semi-arid climate, short- to mid-height grasses, and forbs (flowering plants) adapted to limited moisture.

 Dominant grasses include blue grama (Figure 1), buffalo grass, and threadleaf sedge.
-These species also occur in the mixed prairies of the National Grasslands, including those along the Grand River, Cedar River, and Little Missouri.
+These species also grow in the mixed prairies of the National Grasslands along the Grand River, Cedar River, and Little Missouri.

 Tall Grass Prairies